 III.
-SUPPORT ADDITIONAL FLEXIBILITY FOR VIRTUAL MEETINGS FOR PUBLIC BODIES (NEW POSITION)
+SUPPORT ADDITIONAL FLEXIBILITY FOR VIRTUAL MEETINGS OF PUBLIC BODIES (NEW POSITION)

 In response to the COVID-19 health and safety emergency, the General Assembly and Governor approved budget language allowing public bodies to hold meetings virtually in times of health and safety concerns to conduct ordinary business.
-This flexibility has enabled the Authority to approve fund allocations that keep transportation improvements moving forward.
-We support permanent flexibility to hold meetings electronically that are accessible to the public when health and safety concerns are present.
+This flexibility has enabled the Authority to approve fund allocations that kept transportation improvements moving forward.
+We support permanent flexibility to hold meetings electronically during health and safety emergencies without adding new or additional requirements for public bodies.
+These meetings should be accessible to the public when health and safety concerns are present and should provide the public with the opportunity to comment at those meetings of the public body where public comment is customarily received.
+Further, we support stakeholder discussions to examine how to incorporate additional flexibility on the use of virtual meetings that enable public bodies to conduct their authorized activities in a manner accessible to the public and offering greater opportunities for citizen participation in public policy.